AmaniAli95/billplz-onpay-transaction-scraper/README.md

 # Web Data Automation
 ## Overview
-This repository contains a Python script for automating data extraction and analysis from a popular payment gateway.
-The script leverages Selenium for web scraping and employs machine learning models for in-depth data analysis.
+This repository contains a Python script for automating data extraction and analysis from the Billplz payment gateway.
+The script handles the entire process including:
+- Logging into Billplz using your credentials
+- Navigating to the transaction and reporting pages
+- Downloading transaction data as CSV files
+- Performing cleaning and preprocessing on the raw data
+- Conducting analysis on transaction trends, payment volumes, user demographics, etc. using machine learning models
+- Exporting the final analyzed dataset to BigQuery
+The script uses Selenium and ChromeDriver to automate logging into Billplz and exporting the transaction data.
+This eliminates the need to manually download reports from the Billplz dashboard.
+The script does not perform any in-depth data analysis or machine learning.
+It is focused solely on automating the extraction of transaction data as CSVs from Billplz.
+The final cleaned data ingests to BigQuery provides the raw transaction data in a structured format for further analysis as needed.
+This script solves the problem of manually gathering data, acting as a data collection automation tool for Billplz.

 ## Prerequisites
 Before you dive in and use the script, make sure you have the following prerequisites set up on your machine: